The following professionals lent their expertise to this article:

 • Amount: $2,500

-• The Sonography Student Scholarship through the Society of Diagnostic Medical Sonography (SDMS) Foundation is for students accepted or enrolled in an accredited sonography educational program and who are SDMS members.
+• The Sonography Student Scholarship through the Society of Diagnostic Medical Sonography (SDMS) Foundation is for students accepted to or enrolled in an accredited sonography educational program and who are SDMS members.
 The application process includes three short essay questions.

-ASRT Foundation Scholarship
+ASRT Foundation Scholarships

 • Amount: $500 to $5,000